 Most people have personal reasons to practice good oral hygiene, whether to get a whiter smile, have minty fresh breath to impress a date, or just to prevent cavities that require an unfun visit to the dentist.
 But most people are unaware that good oral hygiene is vital to maintaining a balanced relationship among the millions of bacteria that live inside your mouth!

-Things are going really well, Marvin Gaye is playing in the background and you say to yourself, “Wow, I really want to kiss this person,” and you do and it’s fabulous and there are fireworks with foot-popping action and all that other good stuff.
+Let’s say you’re on a date.
+Things are going really well, Marvin Gaye is playing in the background and you say to yourself, “Wow, I really want to kiss this person.”
+And you do and it’s fabulous and there are fireworks with foot-popping action and all that other good stuff.
 Well, not only did you share an emotional connection with that other person, but you have also exchanged 80 million bacteria per 10 seconds of kissing.
 Now that is intimate (1).

-Each of us incorporates an internal complex ecosystem of bacteria within our bodies, and the collective genomes of all these microbes altogether create the human microbiome.
-The microbiome is highly individual and could identify individuals much like a fingerprint.
-For this reason, while all human beings are 99.5% identical in genetic makeup, our microbiomes can be 100% different between individuals.
+You might be wondering, “what’s a microbiome” Well, each of us houses a complex ecosystem of bacteria within our bodies, and the collective genomes of all these microbes altogether create the human microbiome.
+Each person’s microbiome is unique and can identify individuals much like a fingerprint.
+In fact, while all human beings are 99.5% identical in genetic makeup, our microbiomes can be 100% different.
 (3) Watch the video below to learn more about the communities of bacteria inside your body that make you…well, you!

 The Oral Microbiome